shelavalepallavi/FlavorRoute/README.md

 ## 🎯 Usage
-1. 🔑 Register/Login as a user.
+1. 🔑 Register/Login as a user
-2. 🍕 Browse food items and add them to your cart.
+2. 🍕 Browse food items and add them to your cart
-3. 💵 Proceed to checkout and complete the payment.
+3. 💵 Proceed to checkout and complete the payment
-4. 🚚 Track your order status.
+4. 🚚 Track your order status